Technical Writer

 from diffusers import StableDiffusionPipeline, StableDiffusionXLPipeline, DiffusionPipeline

-In the below code snippet we will use 4 different pre trained model from the Stable Diffusion family and create a pipeline for text to image synthesis.
+In the code snippet below, we will use four different pre-trained models from the Stable Diffusion family to create a pipeline for text-to-image synthesis.

 #text-to-image synthesis pipeline using the "bk-sdm-small" model from nota-ai